posativ/acrylamid/docs/filters.rst

 ---------

 Summarizes content to make listings of text previews (used in tag/page by default).
 You can customize the ellipsis, CSS-class, link-text and the behaviour how the link appears in your :doc:`conf.py`.
-You can override single or all configurations made in :doc:`conf.py` with ``summarize.maxwords: 10`` and so on in the entry header.
+You can override the maximum words per entry using ``summarize.maxwords: 10`` in your metadata.

 With ``<!-- break -->`` you can end the summarizing process preliminary.
 For convenience ``excerpt``, ``summary`` and ``more`` will also work as keyword.